-In addition to the categorical approach to diagnosing BPD, DSM-5 also includes a multidimensional diagnostic approach called the Alternative Model of Personality Disorders (AMPD; APA, 2013).
-Criterion A of the AMPD involves dimensional assessment of self (e.g., identity and self-direction) and interpersonal (e.g., empathy and intimacy) functioning, as difficulties in these areas are thought to define the core of personality disorders that distinguishes them both from healthy personality and other forms of psychopathology (Pincus, 2011).
+In addition to the categorical approach to diagnosing BPD, DSM-5 also includes a multidimensional diagnostic approach called the alternative model of personality disorders (AMPD; American Psychiatric Association, 2013).
+Criterion A of the AMPD involves dimensional assessment of self (e.g., identity and self-direction) and interpersonal (e.g., empathy and intimacy) functioning, as difficulties in these areas are thought to define the core of personality disorders that distinguishes them from healthy personality and other forms of psychopathology (Pincus, 2011).
 Criterion B involves the assessment of dimensional personality traits, organized into five broad domains (i.e., negative affectivity, detachment, antagonism, disinhibition, and psychoticism).
 Finally, Criteria C through G represent additional considerations when making a mental health diagnosis, including pervasiveness, stability, age of onset, discrimination from other mental disorders, and differentiation from the effect of substances, developmental state, or sociocultural environment.
-After establishing the presence of Criterion A above a threshold level, BPD is represented as elevations in Criterion B dimensions negative affectivity, disinhibition, and antagonism.
+After establishing the presence of Criterion A above a threshold level, BPD is represented as elevations in the Criterion B dimensions negative affectivity, disinhibition, and antagonism.

-The AMPD conceptualization of BPD is similar to other dimensional of models of psychopathology.
+The AMPD conceptualization of BPD is similar to that of other dimensional models of psychopathology.
 For example, the Hierarchical Taxonomy of Psychopathology (HiTOP; Kotov et al., 2017) includes a general psychopathology factor (p) to characterize distress and impairment that may overlap with the AMPD's Criterion A (Widiger et al., 2019).
 Moreover, HiTOP describes six broad spectra (i.e., internalizing, disinhibited externalization, antagonistic externalizing, detachment, thought disorder, and somatoform) that largely conform to Criterion B dimensions in the AMPD.
 From a HiTOP perspective, BPD is characterized by the internalizing (i.e., negative affectivity) and antagonistic externalizing (i.e., antagonism) spectra.
-Similarly, the dimensions captured in the AMPD's Criterion B are isomorphic with trait domains of five factor model of personality (FFM; Costa & McCrae, 1990), a widely used paradigm for understanding individual differences.
+Similarly, the dimensions captured in the AMPD's

+Criterion B are isomorphic with trait domains of the five-factor model of personality (FFM; Costa & McCrae, 1990), a widely used paradigm for understanding individual differences.